News / Turbo Island

 On the first day of the hearing at St Paul’s Learning Centre on Tuesday, the opposition’s solicitor, Ross Crail, cross-examined two witnesses who gave evidence in support of the application.

-Crail accused witness Hannah Hugh-Jones of “exaggerating” a statement that Turbo Island was “visibly in use by members of the public, all the time, for more than 20 years before the application”.
+Crail accused witness Hannah Hugh-Jones of “exaggerating” a statement that everybody in Bristol thinks that Turbo Island has been “visibly in use by members of the public, all the time, for more than 20 years before the application”.

-Hugh-Jones recognised this as “hyperbole” but insisted that Turbo Island is used daily and without any sense that anyone might not be allowed to use it.
+“I understand it’s hyperbole,” Hugh-Jones admitted about her specific phrase of “there cannot be a person in Bristol”; but she also insisted that Turbo Island is used daily and without any sense that anyone might not be allowed to use the site.

 Hugh-Jones detailed Turbo Island’s use by musicians, ravers, artists, charity fundraisers, New Year’s Eve and solstice revellers, buskers, and circus performers.